top of page

 For instance, in 2018, I pronounced the team dead in May.
 Two months later, Manager Mike Matheny was out of a job.

 Manager Oliver Marmol won't be fired during this season because their intense style of play starts with him.
-The four-year leader is oft seen jawing at an ump.
+The four-year leader is oft seen jawing at an ump from the dugout.

 Manager Oliver Marmol informs home plate umpire Vic Carapazza his ability to call balls and strikes is less than adequate during a Cardinal 8-5 win on June 14, 2025, in Milwaukee.